Compact object mergers: exploring uncertainties from stellar and binary evolution with SEVN: Simulation setup

 For internal mixing, we adopt the mixing-length theory \citep[MLT,][]{Bohm-Vitense1958}, with a solar-calibrated MLT parameter $\alpha_\mathrm{MLT} = 1.74$ \citep{Bressan2012}.
 We use the Schwarzschild criterion \citep{Schwarzschild1958} to define the convective regions, with the core overshooting computed with the ballistic approximation by \cite{bressan1981}.
 We computed two different sets of tracks with an overshooting parameter $\lambda_\mathrm{ov}=0.4$ and 0.5. $\lambda_\mathrm{ov}$ is the mean free path of the convective element across the border of the unstable region in units of pressure scale height.
 For the convective envelope, we adopted an undershooting distance $\Lambda_\mathrm{env} = 0.7$ in pressure scale heights.
 More details on the assumed physics and numerical methodologies can be found in \citet{Bressan2012} and \citet{Costa2021}.

 Using the solar-scaled elements mixture by \citet{Caffau2011}, we calculated 13 sets of tracks with a metallicity ranging from $Z = 10^{-4}$ to $4\times10^{-2}$.
 Each set contains approximately 70 tracks with a mass ranging from 2 to 600 \Msun.
-For stars in the mass range 2 \Msun\ < \Mz{}{} < 8 \Msun, we follow the evolution until the early asymptotic giant branch (E-AGB) phase.
-Stars with an initial mass \Mz{}{} > 8 \Msun{} are computed until the advanced core O-burning phase or the beginning of the electron-positron pair instability process.
+For stars in the mass range $2\,{} \Msun\ < \Mz{}{} < 8 \,{}\Msun$, we follow the evolution until the early asymptotic giant branch (E-AGB) phase.
+Stars with an initial mass $\Mz{}{} > 8 \,{}\Msun{}$ are computed until the advanced core O-burning phase or the beginning of the electron-positron pair instability process.
 Figure~\ref{fig:HRD} shows sets of tracks with different metallicities and with the overshooting parameter $\lambda_\mathrm{ov} = 0.5$.

 We also computed new pure-He stellar tracks with {\sc parsec}.
 For pure-He stellar winds, we adopted the prescriptions from \citet{nugis2000}.
 More details can be found in \citet{Chen15}.
 The new sets are computed with the same input physics used for standard stars.
 The initial composition is set as follows.
 The hydrogen mass fraction is set to zero ($X = 0$), the helium mass fraction is given by $Y = 1 - Z$, and the metallicity ($Z$) ranges from 10$^{-4}$ to $5\times10^{-2}$.
 Each set contains 100 tracks with masses ranging from $\Mz{}{} = 0.36$~\Msun\ to 350~\Msun.
 Figure~\ref{fig:HRDHE} shows three selected sets of pure-He tracks with different metallicity.
-These sets of tracks are part of a database that will be described in Costa et al. (in prep), and will be publicly available in the new \textsc{parsec} Web database repository (at \url{http://stev.oapd.inaf.it/PARSEC}).
+These sets of tracks are part of a database that will be described in Costa et al. (in prep.), and will be publicly available in the new \textsc{parsec} Web database repository\footnote{\url{http://stev.oapd.inaf.it/PARSEC}}.

 We used the code {\sc TrackCruncher} (Section \ref{sec:tables}) to produce look-up tables for \sevn{} from the \parsec{} stellar tracks (see Appendix~\ref{app:trackstable} for additional details).
-The \parsec{} tables contain the stellar properties: mass, radius, He and CO core mass and radius, luminosity.
+The \parsec{} tables contain the stellar properties: mass, radius, luminosity, He and CO core mass and radius.
+The He/CO core masses and radii are estimated considering the point at which the H/He mass fraction drops below 0.1\%.
 In addition, we produced tables for the properties of the convective envelope (mass, extension, eddy turnover timescale, see Section \ref{sec:tables}).
+For the stellar inertia we use Eq.~\ref{eq:inertiahurley}, while for the binding energy we use Eq.~\ref{eq:Ebind} and test four different assumptions for the parameter $\lambda_\mathrm{CE}$ (Section~\ref{sec:models}).